scenee/relax/README.md

 Relax can

-- **Easy to release** multi distributions(i.e. adhoc, enterprise & appstore) with each build settings like code signing, bundle id and bundle version, etc.
+- **Declarative**
+    - Ralax uses the declarative file(Relfile) to configure your each build.
+It makes you easy to read and understand your build.
+- **CI oriented**
+    - Relax is easy to integrate CI tools(Jenkins, Bamboo, etc) and services(TravisCI, CircleCI, etc).
+- **Under control(Reproducible)**:
+    - Manual Signing in free: Relax runs a build only on manual signing mode, but don't worry, it automatically switches a codesigning mode from Automatic to Manual only in build time.
+Therefore you can use Automatic Signing in your development.
+    - Custom Keychain store: Relax makes and switch a temp keychain.
+You won't affected from a keychain settings in a build machine and reproduce your build on your machine.
-- **Validate an ipa** to check if it has a correct codesign, a mobileprovision and entitlements
+    - Validation: Check a IPA file if it has a correct codesigning and entitlements.
-- **Resign an ipa** for a distribution with a different bundle identifier, cetificate and provisioning profile
+    - Resign: Resign a IPA file for a distribution with a different bundle identifier, cetificate and provisioning profile
-- **Set up a custom keychain** not to depend on a keychain settings in a build machine

-In background, it works as below.

-- Modify & Revert Info.plist properties and build settings in a xcodeproj file
-- Switch codesign modes(Automatic or Manual) implicitly if you specify a provisioning profile in Relfile
+- **Safe**
+    - You don't need to share your AppleID and **password**.
+- **Easy to customize**: Relax is easy to customize Info.plist and Build Settings of your Xcode project only in build time.
+    - Multi distributions(i.e. adhoc, enterprise & appstore): You can setup each configuration like code signing, Info.plist, Build Settings, etc.

 # Installation